| So

 After leaving the museum, we saunter through the Forum as dusk sets

-- On our way back to the hotel, we pass
+in.
+On our way back to the hotel, we pass

 the Colosseum and view it from the outside.